Medical Negligence Solicitors

 How will I fund my medical negligence claim?

-For many people, funding a medical negligence claim is one of the biggest concerns they may have.
-You may be worried that you will not be able to afford to pay for your solicitor’s services upfront, which could put you off the idea of getting justice for the harm you have suffered.
+You may be worried that you will not be able to afford to pay for your solicitor’s services upfront, which could put you off the idea of getting justice for the harm you suffered.

-But in many cases, you don’t need to worry.
-Solicitors now typically offer a No Win No Fee arrangement – otherwise known as conditional fee agreements – for clinical negligence cases.
-This was introduced to enable patients who had suffered from malpractice to get the help they needed to recover without facing the stress of funding it all at the start.
+But in most cases, you won’t need to worry.
+Solicitors in England and Wales now typically offer a No Win No Fee arrangement – otherwise known as a conditional fee agreement – for clinical negligence compensation claims.
+This means that there will be nothing to pay upfront and no costs to cover if your claim is unsuccessful.

 Only pay a fee if you receive compensation